New Research · Farah et al., JACC 2026

 Cardiovascular Pharmacogenomics

 Your genes determine how you metabolize statins, anticoagulants, and beta-blockers.
-Knowing this helps your physician prescribe the right drug, at the right dose, on the first try — avoiding adverse reactions and ineffective treatments.
+Knowing this helps your physician prescribe the right drug, at the right dose, on the first try.

 06